-The mission of the Curriculum Materials Center & Center for Special Education (CMC) is to support the Education Department and Adult Studies Education programs by providing educational materials for the use of our teachers in training.
-The CMC is located on the second floor of the library.
-The CMC’s holdings can be found by searching the library catalog.
+Housed together on the second floor of the library (Room 202), the Curriculum Materials Center (CMC) & Center for Special Education (CSPED) seek to support the Education Department by providing educational materials for the use of our teachers in training.

 - K-12 textbooks

-- Books for professional educators about Common Core, classroom activities, etc.
+- Professional education books about Common Core, classroom activities, etc.

-- A selection of children’s and young adult titles
+- A selection of children’s and young adult (YA) titles

 - Math manipulatives